albertopasqualetto/spotify-playlists-mover/README.md

 5. It will let you login your destination account
 6. Done!

-(Otherways you can download or clone the repo, install the requirements and run by opening the folder and executing `python spotify_playlists_mover`)
+(Otherways you can download or clone the repo, install the requirements and run by opening the folder and executing `python -m spotify_playlists_mover`)

 ## How to get a client id